Having a Homebirth

 - If you’re having a ‘freebirth’ or unassisted birth at home you might invite family and friends who you trust and want with you.

-Then here are the What of your home birth and where the conversation begins to deal with the specifics of having a home birth.
+Then here is the What of your home birth and where the conversation begins to deal with the specifics of having a home birth.

 - What are you doing to safeguard you and your baby’s safety?